vitalets/playwright-bdd/docs/writing-steps/decorators.md

 }
 ```

-And scenario that uses both steps:
+And a scenario that uses both steps:

 ```gherkin
 Scenario: Adding todos